NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 The rendering code can be kept within Fluid Object but extract texture from grid class.
 I also want to store per cell velocity.

+Grid won't match screen res so need to upscale (within frag shader or on host ? )

 ###### Rendering via Marching Squares

 ###### Rendering via Anisotropic Kernels